Bynum Hall: History

-After the Tar Heels' departure
+After the basketball team's departure

 On January 15, 1924, it was announced that the remodeling of Bynum Gymnasium was completed and it was reopened to students.
 The renovation was performed by Atwood and Nash.
 The modifications included reinforcing of the gallery and roof.
-The Tar Heel wrote that with the men's basketball team's relocation to the Tin Can, that it would not be as highly trafficked, thus allowing for more physical education courses.
-In October 1938, it was announced that $25,000 had been granted towards the gym again.
-Upon completion of the renovation, the facility would host the University press that had been using the basement floor.
-In addition, a third floor will be added to house the journalism department and news bureau.
-It was thought that the new location would greatly relieve the press' previous crowded conditions.
-Atwood and Weeks announced that the construction would start in December 1938.
-The building now maintains an administrative purpose including containing the cashier's office and contains offices for the Dean of Graduate Studies and the University counsel.
+The Tar Heel wrote that with the men's basketball team's relocation to the Tin Can, it would not be as highly trafficked, thus allowing for more physical education courses.
+Gymnastics and freshman physical education were the only two courses that remained at Bynum, all other activities were relocated to the Tin Can.

+By the 1920s and 1930s the student body had grown from the roughly 600 it had in 1904 and a new gym was needed.
+To solve this issue, the new Woollen Gymnasium was completed in 1937.
+In October 1938, it was announced that $25,000 had been granted towards the Bynum to remodel into an office building.
+Upon completion of the renovation, the facility would host the university press that had been using the basement floor.
+In addition, a third floor would be added to house the journalism department and news bureau.
+It was thought that the new location would greatly relieve the press's previously crowded conditions.
+Atwood and Weeks announced that the construction would start in December 1938, and it was completed in 1939.

+During World War II, the university radio station shut down its operations in Caldwell Hall in June 1942.
+In January 1945, the station resumed its operations in Bynum Hall temporarily.
+A $45,000 renovation was announced in 1960 and started that fall.
+It coincided with the School of Journalism moving out of Bynum Hall into Howell Hall in order to give more room for the University News Bureau.
+In addition, the surplus space not used by the news bureau would be converted into a general classroom for various departments to use as needed.
+In the 1960s, the Housing Office moved into Bynum's first floor.
+In 1964, Bynum received a further renovation at a cost of $100,000, which included the addition of air conditioning.
+In 1974, the Housing Office moved out and the building's roof was repaired in 1974 for $59,000.
+By the 1980s it housed the University News Bureau still, the University Cashier, and various offices like the Research Administration office and the Affirmative Action office.
+In order to make Bynum handicap accessible, a ramp and automatic door were installed in 1992.
+The building now maintains an administrative purpose including offices for the Dean of Graduate Studies and the university counsel.